 Smiles for a Lifetime

-Smiles for a Lifetime (SMILES), a division of Welvista, is a non-profit, school-based pediatric dental program providing preventive and restorative services to school-aged children in grades K-12 in rural South Carolina counties.
+Smiles for a Lifetime (SMILES), a division of Welvista, is a non-profit, school-based children’s dental program providing preventive and restorative services to school-aged children in grades K-12 in rural South Carolina counties.
 The centers are located on school grounds and operate during school hours.
 Transportation is provided and there is never an out-of-pocket cost for services.

 SMILES values the direct link between oral health, overall health and the well-being of every child and adolescent.
-Our pediatric dental centers focus on prevention and recognize the deficit in accessibility to oral healthcare in many rural counties.
+Our children’s dental centers focus on prevention and recognize the deficit in accessibility to oral healthcare in many rural counties.

 Participating Counties and School Districts

 - Clarendon One School District (Summerton – Clarendon County)

 - Clarendon Two School District (Manning – Clarendon County)

 To enroll an eligible student from a participating district, download and complete the Smiles for A Lifetime Parent Consent Form.
 Please return the completed form to a school nurse or email to Georgia Famuliner at email@example.com.
 Please call (803) 584-4803 with questions.

 - Fluoride Treatments